 The Company has some liquidity risk in relation to the Italian substitute tax regime.
-Under this regime the Company pays 0.45% of the value of the Italian policies in force at each yearend to the Italian revenue as a prepayment of policyholder tax (this rate will increase to 0.50% from I January 2023).
-The Italian tax asset is not substantial for the company.
-In 2021 this asset was circa €25.4m, and this has increased during 2022 to circa €30.7m.
-This item is noted within the ORSA process and its growth kept under review.
+Under this regime the Company pays 0.50% of the value of the Italian policies in force at year- end to the Italian revenue as a prepayment of policyholder tax.
+The Italian tax asset decreased from approximately €25,262k in 2023 to €19,496k in 2024.
+This item is assessed within the ORSA process and its growth kept under review.
 As the Company's Italian tax asset is at the level of the cap set out in legislation (and given the cap has not increased in line with the change in the tax rate), this may not have a material impact for MIL.